Willowww-oop/DinoGun/README.md

 ------------

 When the Chicxulub asteroid was on it's way to earth, the biggest Tyrannosaurus decided to defelect it with weapons.
-It turns out the astroid wasn't an astroid but a weapon from the other dinosaurs that live on Mars, and now your mission is to execute them all.
+It turns out the astroid was sent from the dinosaur population from Mars, and now your mission is to execute them all for trying to destroy earth.
 DinoGun is a third person shooter inspired by Doom and Dinoblade where you have to defeat hoards of Mars dinosaurs in order to win the war between dinos.

 ## :computer: Technologies